FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

     }

-For more ideas, see this library’s functional tests in ``tests/Funtional/``.
+For more ideas, see this library’s functional tests in the :source:`tests/Functional/` directory.